doc-doc/vRGV/README.md

 ```
 ./ground.sh 0 train # Train the model with GPU id 0
 ```
-For comparison, please follow the results reported in our paper.
+The results maybe slightly different (+/-0.5%), For comparison, please follow the results reported in our paper.
 ## Result Visualization
 |Query| bicycle-jump_beneath-person       | person-feed-elephant          | person-stand_above-bicycle       | dog-watch-turtle|
 |:---| --------------------------------- | ----------------------------- | ---------------------------------------- | ---------------------------------------- |